bigchaindb/bigchaindb/docs/server/source/production-nodes/setup-run-node.md

 ### How to Install BigchainDB Server from Source

-If you want to install BitchainDB from source because you want to use the very latest bleeding-edge code, clone the public repository:
+If you want to install BigchainDB from source because you want to use the very latest bleeding-edge code, clone the public repository:
 ```text
 git clone git@github.com:bigchaindb/bigchaindb.git
 cd bigchaindb